ARCHER2-HPC/archer2-docs/docs/research-software/mitgcm/mitgcm.md

 ### Get the ECCOv4-r4 source code

-First, create a working directory, perhaps MYECCO.
-Navigate into this working directory:
+First, navigate to your directory on the ``/work`` filesystem in order to get access to the compute nodes.
+Next, create a working directory, perhaps MYECCO, and navigate into this working directory:

     mkdir MYECCO
     cd MYECCO